rackerlabs/docs-dedicated-load-balancer-v3/load-balancer/api-docs/getting-started/examples/manage-pools.rst

        }
    }

-To review the results,:ref:`submit an event request <retrieve-event-info>` with the event ID included in the response to the update monitor rule operation.
+To review the results, :ref:`submit an event request <retrieve-event-info>` with the event ID included in the response to the update monitor rule operation.